-Mann Ki Baat: PM Modi salutes NCC cadets during his 59th edition
+Mann Ki Baat: Ayodhya verdict proved to be milestone for judiciary, says Modi

 New Delhi, Nov 24: Prime Minister Narendra Modi addressed the 59th edition of his monthly radio programme 'Mann Ki Baat' on Sunday.
 "Do tune in tomorrow at 11 AM. #MannKiBaat," PM Narendra tweeted on Saturday.

+In today's Mann Ki Baat PM Modi has spoken to NCC cadets from Rohtak, Kohima, and Delhi and also shared his memories from his own NCC days.

-Modi said,''All of us know that India's National Cadet Corps, NCC is one of the largest uniformed youth organizations of the world.''
+Address the country in his monthly Mann Ki Baat programme, he said,''All of us know that India's National Cadet Corps, NCC is one of the largest uniformed youth organizations of the world.

+'Modi said that NCC is a Tri-services organization comprising the Army, Navy and Air Force.
+NCC means, cultivating qualities of Leadership, patriotism, selfless service discipline & hard work as an integral part of one's character; thrilling journey of imbibing them into one's habits.

+Modi said that we should never forget that Armed Forces Flag Day is celebrated on the 7th of December.
+"This is the day when we pay homage to our brave soldiers, for their valour, their sacrifices; we also contribute," he said.

 Earlier this month, the Prime Minister had asked the people to share their inputs for the programme.